 - their submitted boundary alteration application should focus on the outstanding principle and their argument and evidence to support their position as it relates to financial compensation.

-The Municipal Board Act, the SMB must appoint a mediator to assist the municipalities in resolving the matter in dispute unless there has been an attempt at mediation within the previous year.
+If one of the involved municipalities does not consent or respond to the proposal, under subsection 43.1(4) of the CA, 60(3) of the MA and 81(3) of the NMA, before an application is submitted to the SMB for review pursuant to subsection 18(1) of The Municipal Board Act, the SMB must appoint a mediator to assist the municipalities in resolving the matter in dispute unless there has been an attempt at mediation within the previous year.
 Municipalities are encouraged to attempt mediation prior to applying to the SMB.
 If none is attempted, the SMB will appoint a mediator.
 All costs of any mediation must be borne by the affected municipalities.